 It’s funny how the most unremarkably pleasant days can suddenly swerve into something kind of concrete and momentous (or as “concrete and momentous” as anything that happens in this mortal coil).
 We were just pulling into the coffee stand today when my oldest child repeated his desire to legally change his name.

-This isn’t the first time she’s told me she wanted to change her name to this particular choice.
-When we talked about it last I told her it involved a bit of trouble: mostly paperwork and assisting friends and family in remembering your new name (which means friendly and persistent repetition).
-I don’t have the kind of disdainful judgment the name-change can sometimes invoke in some people* as I’ve had one of my closest friends change her name and my own sister has changed her names many times; I’ve personally seen how lives continue on much as before; and I’m all about people self-validating.
+This isn’t the first time he’s told me he wanted to change his name to this particular choice.
+When we talked about it last I told him it involved a bit of trouble: mostly paperwork and assisting friends and family in remembering and respecting the new name (which means friendly and persistent repetition).
+I don’t have the kind of disdainful judgment the name-change can sometimes invoke in some people* as I’ve had one of my closest friends change her name and my own sister has changed her name more than once; I’m all about people self-validating.

-Names do mean something – otherwise people wouldn’t agonize over these choices; otherwise you wouldn’t hear anyone mock certain names (especially names in certain groups/types/ethnicities).
-I won’t deny I felt an odd fear at having to call my daughter something else than the name I’d known her by – her entire life, which felt like a big part of my life too.
+Names do mean something – otherwise people wouldn’t agonize over these choices; otherwise you wouldn’t hear anyone mock certain names (especially names relating to out-groups, races or ethnicities that the dominant culture scorns).
+I won’t deny I felt an odd fear at having to call my child something else than the name I’d known him by – his entire life, which felt like a big part of my life too.

 I know I have to get some kind of court order to change a name in my family.
 I know I’m going to have to call doctors and the YMCA and a few organizations blah, blah.
-I know I’m going to stop calling her “Soph” as I have done for years.
+I know I’m going to stop calling him “_______” as I have done for years.

 * Although of course, the people who sneer at name-changes often have no trouble with married women taking their husband’s surname.

 ** You can email him at phoenix.fire AT hogaboom DOT org to congratulate him – I know he’d love it!

 way to go Phoenix Fire and Mama! congrats email has been sent 🙂

 What a beautiful& powerful name:) I think it fits perfectly!